-Nick assists cities in a wide range of transactional, land use, and compliance matters, with a special focus on NPDES permitting and stormwater compliance.
-Nick is the assistant chair of the Environmental Department at Richards, Watson & Gershon.
+Nick is an experienced public agency attorney who advises on a wide range of transactional, land use, and compliance matters, with a special focus on NPDES permitting and stormwater compliance.
+Nick is the assistant chair of the Environmental Department and Public Law Department at Richards, Watson & Gershon.

 Work for Clients

-Nick serves as an assistant city attorney in the cities of Agoura Hills, Moorpark, and Rancho Cucamonga.
-He serves as general counsel for the Gateway Water Management Authority and Southeast Water Coalition, two Los Angeles-based joint powers authorities.
-Nick also provides legal counsel to the Contra Costa County Clean Water Program, which administers a county-wide stormwater program on behalf of its member agencies.
+He serves as General Counsel for the Gateway Water Management Authority and Southeast Water Coalition, two Los Angeles-based joint powers authorities.
+Nick also provides legal counsel to the Contra Costa Clean Water Program, which administers a county-wide stormwater program on behalf of its member agencies.

 From 2007 through 2010, Nick worked for U.S. Senator Dianne Feinstein as a member of her legislative staff in Washington D.C.

 During law school, Nick externed with the Honorable R. Gary Klausner at the U.S. District Court for the Central District of California and clerked for the Office of the Los Angeles City Attorney.
-He was also a Senior Research Editor for the Loyola of Los Angeles Law Review.
+He graduated Order of the Coif and was also a Senior Research Editor for the Loyola of Los Angeles Law Review.

 Professional and Community Affiliations